 Below are links to all the activities we currently run split by age group.

-We are once again working with an incredible group of Year 10 boys from Eastbury Community School this year.
-We attempt to challenge their views about reading, and increase the amount of time they read for pleasure.
+For two years we have worked with Year 10 boys at Eastbury Community School in Barking to challenge their views about reading, and increase the amount of time they read for pleasure.
 Read their blogs to find out more.

 Resources and useful links can be found on our teachers webpage.